moises-ai/maestro-worker-python/README.md

 ## Maestro init
 Run the init script to scaffold a maestro worker in the current directory.

-To create in a different one, use the flag `--directory`
+To create in a different one, use the flag `--folder`

 ```bash
 maestro-init